umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 ### Members

-In the **Members** section, you can view current members, view pending invites, and see the Multi-Factor Authentication (MFA) status for the Members of your Organization.
-You can also set up different permissions for your Members, such as Read, Write, and Administrators for your organization by adjusting their **Role**.
+In the **Members** section, you can view current members, pending invites, and see the Multi-Factor Authentication (MFA) status for the Members of your Organization.
+You can also setup different permissions for your Members, such as Read, Write, and Administrators for your organization by adjusting their **Role**.

 <figure><img src="../../../.gitbook/assets/members.png" alt=""><figcaption></figcaption></figure>